wazo-platform/wazo-doc/source/contact_center/skillbasedrouting/skillbasedrouting.rst

    english !
 0 | french !
 0

-Sometimes, a rule references a skill which is not defined for every agents.
+Sometimes, a rule references a skill which is not defined for every agent.
 For example, given the following rule:

    english > 0 | english < 1